-The thing I hated at Ataturk Airport most was walking.
-For example, last time, when I was transferring, I had a baby, buggy, carry bag, bags and small shoes (my shoes were killing me.).
+The thing I hate at airports is walking.
+For example, once, when I was transferring at Ataturk, I had a baby, buggy, carry bag, bags, and small shoes (my shoes were killing me.).

 You can only imagine how sweaty I was after walking from the other side of the airport to the departure gate.

-But what about Istanbul new Airport?
+But what about Istanbul’s new Airport?
 Is it more user-friendly from this point of view?

 Unfortunately not.
 The layout of the new Istanbul Airport is not very user-friendly.

-There is only one huge terminal working at the moment (the other should be ready in 2025) and the transportation between the piers (there are seven of them) need to be done by feet.
+There is only one huge terminal working at the moment (the other should be ready in 2025) and the transportation between the piers (there are seven of them) needs to be done by foot.

-Even though Istanbul New Airport is huge, at least you get to walk inside nice environment.
+Even though airport is huge, at least you get to walk inside a nice environment.
 The new airport is modern and beautiful.
 I loved the ceilings and plants.

 My opinion is that when designing a huge building like this the design should look more into the future.
 But, I also understand that the design has to be timeless.
 Since there won’t be a new airport anytime soon.
 But still, it could have been so much more.

-Where were all the technology and wow-effects?
-Everything I saw at Istanbul new airport has been seen five years ago.
-I wish design would have been more unique and special.
+Where were all the technology and wow effects?
+Everything I saw at Istanbul’s new airport has been seen five years ago.
+I wish the design would have been more unique and special.

 It could have been so much more.
 First of all, user-oriented design and architecture.
 User experience, the design is more than just aesthetics.
-Service design, Interior design and Architecture they all go hand in hand.
+Service design, Interior design, and Architecture all go hand in hand.

-User experience is what should have been taken care of more in the design of Istanbul new Airport.
+User experience is what should have been taken care of more in the airport design.

 I kept looking and looking, but I didn’t see any.
 Maybe they are installed later?